spotlightpa/poor-richard/content/news/2020-02-05-‘fail-first’-no-more-pennsylvania-will-expand-coverage-of-treatments-for-advanced-cancers.md

 image-credit = "GERRY BROOME / AP"
 published = 2020-02-05T18:35:39.294Z
-authors = ["Cynthia Fernandez"] title = "‘Fail first’ no more: Pennsylvania will expand coverage of treatments for advanced cancers" description = "The state House on Tuesday gave final approval to a bill that would abolish the heavily criticized “fail first” approach, which requires stage IV cancer patients to show no improvement with cheaper, insurance-approved drugs before moving on to more innovative approaches." blurb = "The state House on Tuesday gave final approval to a bill that would abolish the heavily criticized “fail first” approach, which requires stage IV cancer patients to show no improvement with cheaper, insurance-approved drugs before moving on to more innovative approaches." kicker = "Capitol Notebook" special-report = false suppress-featured = false slug = "fail-first-no-more-pennsylvania-will-expand-coverage-of-treatments-for-advanced-cancers" weight = 1
+authors = ["Cynthia Fernandez"] title = "Pa. will expand insurance coverage of innovative treatments for advanced cancers" description = "The state House on Tuesday gave final approval to a bill that would abolish the heavily criticized “fail first” approach, which requires stage IV cancer patients to show no improvement with cheaper, insurance-approved drugs before moving on to more innovative approaches." blurb = "The state House on Tuesday gave final approval to a bill that would abolish the heavily criticized “fail first” approach, which requires stage IV cancer patients to show no improvement with cheaper, insurance-approved drugs before moving on to more innovative approaches." kicker = "Capitol Notebook" special-report = false suppress-featured = false weight = 1 slug = "fail-first-no-more-pennsylvania-will-expand-coverage-of-treatments-for-advanced-cancers"
 +++
 **\*Capitol Notebook by [Spotlight PA](https://www.spotlightpa.org/)** provides updates on important news and notes from the halls of power in Harrisburg.
 [Sign up for our weekly newsletter.](https://www.spotlightpa.org/newsletters)*